 Creating beauty is a shapeshifter.

 It went from children’s drawings to painting throughout my whole life.
-Form bleeding in colors to bleeding in words on paper or on the computer.
+From bleeding in colors to bleeding in words on paper or on the computer.
 And now you can be part of me creating beauty and capturing it on a photography on my renegades.aesthetic page or nat7x stories.